 Combo Units (e.g. Water Pump and Tank combo, Generator and Light tower, Satellite Phone (base+ handset);

-- Packages (e.g. Mobile Home, Trash Trailer + Porta-Potty, Generator and Circuit Breaker, etc.).
+Packages (e.g. Mobile Home, Trash Trailer + Porta-Potty, Generator and Circuit Breaker, etc.).

 Each option has its purpose.
 Contact us if you would like to learn more.

-All operational data captured and collected in the system can be used in the “Business Analytics” module to build dynamics reports and dashboards.
+All operational data captured and collected in the system can be used in the Business Analytics module to build Dynamics reports and Dashboards.

 Rental Unit Statuses

-- Ready to Rent
+Ready to Rent

 Once an asset is purchased, its first status in the system is “No Status”.
 That sets the clock of the asset lifecycle in RigER.
 Then depending on different triggers – activities/tickets, etc. – status of the unit will be changing to reflect its condition/position/location in each job cycle.
-We can show you how it works in real life in a quick live demo presentation.
+Reach out to us and we can schedule a quick live demo with you and your team to show how it works in real life.

 Rental Units Sales

 Sales Shipment – “Bill of Lading”, which takes out the selected asset number from your inventory

-- Sales Invoice – the document that finalizes the transaction.
+Sales Invoice – the document that finalizes the transaction.

-There will most certainly be situations when it comes to a point when a certain asset needs to be disposed.
-This transaction is done through the “Item Disposal” document.
-This document allows to select a particular asset/s that is to be disposed, collect the date of disposal, the shop where the asset resides, disposal value, etc., and the asset gets assigned the status “Scrapped” in the system and can no longer be used in any job.
+Sometimes it may come the the point when a certain asset needs to be disposed.
+This is done through the “Item Disposal” document.
+This document allows you to select a particular asset(s) to be disposed, select the date, the shop where the asset is located, disposal value, etc., and the asset gets assigned the status “Scrapped” in the system and can no longer be used in any other jobs.